domijin/LSST_DSFP-review/README.md

 ## <a name='workflow'>WorkFlow</a>

-See my [article](http://dongming.uta.cloud/workflow-and-methodology.html) and [draft talk](http://dongming.uta.cloud/pdfs/WorkFlow.html#/title-slide) about adopting this workflow.
+See my [article](http://dongming.uta.cloud/workflow-and-methodology.html) and the converted[talk](http://dongming.uta.cloud/pdfs/WorkFlow.html#/title-slide) about adopting this workflow.

 ![](WorkFlow.png)